OpenNMT/OpenNMT-py/README.md

     - Currently the original saved transforms must be available when translating (the model is not self-sufficient).

-1. Making the conf for the reverse model (for back-translation) requires more changes than just setting the reverse flag
+1. Making the data config for the reverse model (for back-translation) requires more changes than just setting the reverse flag

     - Source and target languages must be flipped to get the right tags.